cristianbote/goober/README.md

 ### `css(taggedTemplate)`

--   `@returns {Function}` Returns the tag template function.
+-   `@returns {String}` Returns the className.

-Same as `styled` but without the tagName and vNode generation.
-Calling the function created by `css` will result in a className.
+To create a className, you need to call `css` with your style rules in a tagged template.

 ```js
 import { css } from "goober";